 Learn where your pelvic floor muscles are and then strengthen them by doing Kegel exercises — tighten (contract) the muscles, hold the contraction for two seconds and relax the muscles for three seconds.
 Work up to holding the contraction for five seconds and then 10 seconds at a time.
 Do three sets of 10 repetitions each day.

 If you have an abnormal urge to urinate, your doctor will check to make sure that you don't have an infection or blood in your urine.
 Your doctor may also want to make sure that you're emptying your bladder completely when you urinate.

-- Measuring urine flow rate.
-To measure the volume and speed of your voiding, you may be asked to urinate into a uroflowmeter.
-This device translates the data into a graph of changes in your flow rate.
+Measuring urine flow rate.
+To measure the volume and speed of your voiding, you may be asked to urinate into a device (uroflowmeter).
+A uroflowmeter catches and measures the urine, and translates the data into a graph of changes in your flow rate.